zdszero/notebook/English/English_writing.md

 Library will be opened from 8 a.m to 10 p.m from Monday to Friday, and 9 a.m to
 9 p.m on weekends.

++ other

+Please let us know your decision as soon as possible so that we could send you futher details concerned.

 3. summary